mronitz/SocialConnect/README.md

 	public $components = array(
 		'SocialConnect.SocialConnect'
 	);

+## Be sure to first get and set your social network keys (API keys/secret)

 ## Example of usage

 	// Get the accessToken, or redirect if it doesn't exists in the session yet.